 Water rituals seen at Hindu weddings

 There’s a wealth of knowledge about Hindu weddings.
 To become familiar, check out “Rituals and Customs of a Hindu Wedding: Design and Planning Guide” by Kavita Kapoor.
-This book gives a wonderful exposure to Hindu culture and symbolisms and gives understanding to wedding rituals.
+This book gives a wonderful exposure to Hindu culture and symbolism, and gives an understanding of wedding rituals.
 Here are a few cultural touchstones often seen at Hindu weddings.

 Earth, water, fire, air, and space represent many tenets of Hinduism.
 The natural setting and outdoor design of The Lake House Inn honor all five elements.
 Located on peaceful and pristine Lake Nockamixon in Bucks County, PA, you’ll find the perfect blend of natural scenery, calm water, and open sky.